Xingrun-Xing2/EfficientLLM/README.md

 ## Contact

-xingrun xing, CASIA, BAAI (xingxingrun2023@ia.ac.cn)
+Xingrun Xing, CASIA, BAAI (xingxingrun2023@ia.ac.cn)

 ## Citation
 If you find this work useful for your research, please consider citing: